 Still cackling, he held up his right hand high in the air.
 His car keys dangling from his grasp.
 Wiping the tears from his eyes, Adam got up and stood at the window.
 It took me about five seconds before enlightenment.
 You know where this is going, right?

 Adam, playing God with his remote in warm and dry comfort, would counter my every attempt to unlock the car.
 Boom!
 Zap!
 Pow!
 Ain’t gonna happen.
 Laughing the whole time, I’m sure.

 After a long, hot bath, several glugs of red wine and then comfortably tucked into a cozy white cotton bathrobe, I decided that yes…that was a pretty clever trick.
 Even at my expense.
 (I sure can dish it out but taking it?
 SO not as much fun!)

 Besides, I couldn’t possibly stay mad at him.
-Honestly, I can never, everstay mad at him.
+Honestly, I can never, ever stay mad at him.
 Why, you ask (other than those dimples?
 Or his mesmerizing baby blues…I could go on and on…)?
-Well, because let’s just say that even after 17 years of wedded bliss, he still continues to push all of my right buttons.
+Well, because let’s just say that even after 18 years of wedded bliss, he still continues to push all of my right buttons.

 Adam’s Famous Grilled Strip Steaks